 (Ad Revenue – Expenses)/ Production Time = ROI

-Most brands are in it for the long-haul.
-Ad revenue and sponsorships may be part of your strategy but it should not be the primary way you determine success.
+Overall, ad revenue and sponsorships may be part of your strategy, but it should not be the primary factor that determines success.

-- How much traffic are specific URLs referenced in the podcast receiving (this could be ad-sponsored links or internally promoted links)?
+- Traffic on specific URLs referenced in the podcast (this could be ad-sponsored links or internally promoted links).

 If your site traffic and/or conversions are high, this metric may outweigh other metrics like total listeners.

-One of our clients use email engagements as one of their highest indicators of podcast success.
-For example, they are heavily tracking the open-rates and click-throughs on the newsletters that promote new podcast episodes.
+One of our clients uses email engagements as one of their highest indicators of podcast success.
+For example, they heavily track the open-rates and click-throughs on the newsletters that promote new podcast episodes.

 It’s one way to see what your audience thinks is worth opening and if they value what you’re producing.
-Monitoring what your existing audience is responding to can inform what you produce for the future as well.
+Monitoring what your existing audience is responding to can also inform what you produce for the future.

 This is where it starts to get fun.
-Hosting a podcast gives you an excuse to have conversations with people who may otherwise never talk to you.
+Hosting a podcast gives you an excuse to start conversations with people who may otherwise never talk to you.

-Many things happen depending on who is guesting your show:
+Many things can happen depending on who is guesting your show:

-- Referral Engines: This could mean referrals in terms of people (I always ask in the interview follow-ups if the guest could recommend anyone) or it could be referrals in terms of product sales or onboarding new customers.
+- Referral Engines: This could mean referrals in terms of people (during interview follow-ups, I always ask if the guest could recommend anyone), or it could be referrals in terms of product sales or onboarding new customers.

-He currently acts as an advisor to our business, introduced me to my business coach, and has helped me grow a strong community of South African business people, all from the comfort of my home in Grand Rapids, MI.
+He has acted as an advisor to our business, introduced me to my first business coach, and has helped me grow a strong community of South African business people, all from the comfort of my home in Grand Rapids, MI.
 Now we try to connect monthly.

 Podcasting is a perfect avenue for repurposing or recycling meaningful content.
 For example, we’re currently producing a series where local business owners get to ask one question about the digital side of their business.
-Perks of the series include featuring each owner’s business, strengthening the business community of our city, and learning firsthand what questions/pain points these owners have.
+Perks of the series include featuring each owner’s business, strengthening our city’s business community, and learning firsthand what questions/pain points these owners have.

 Here are a few ways we’re repurposing a single episode:

-- Audio- the episode is recorded in a way that we’re able to easily pull out the audio and reuse it as a podcast episode.
+- Audio: The episode is recorded in a way that we’re able to easily pull out the audio and reuse it as a traditional podcast episode.

-- Social Media- The three above pieces of content plus the actual “quotables” from the episode gets used on our social media platforms.
+- Social Media: We use the three above pieces of content plus the actual “quotables” from the episode on our social media channels.

-The response and engagement with each topic inform us of what to provide for future topics as well.
+The response and engagement with each topic inform us on what to provide for future topics.

 Topics we covered included game design, graphic design, art/illustration, legal, manufacturing, distribution, and marketing.
-We looked at every aspect of publishing a board game.
+We looked into every aspect of publishing a board game.

 Anytime we had a question, we interviewed the relevant experts to get our answers.
 The ROI of that podcast was worth the time and costs invested based on what we learned and what we were able to share with our audience.

-How are you determining the ROI of your cast?
+So, how are you determining the ROI of your cast?
 Are you doing something other than I listed?
 If so, I’d love to hear.
-Please leave a comment below.
+You can leave a comment below.